spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 - Shared codebase.
 - Use of code buckets for store customization (logic).
 - Use theme for a different visual look and feel.
-- Centralized third party integrations.
+- Centralized third-party integrations.

-This is a standard Spryker setup.
-It is best suited for the following use cases:
+This is a standard Spryker setup, best suited for the following use cases:
-- Your multi-shop system is mostly using the same business logic, any differences are not significant and can be covered within the code.
-Any updates to the business logic are be applied to all stores.
-If a store-specific business logic is necessary, you can use [code buckets](https://docs.spryker.com/docs/scos/dev/architecture/code-buckets.html) to achieve it.
+- Your multi-shop system mostly uses the same business logic, any differences are insignificant and can be covered within the code.
+Any updates to the business logic apply to all stores.
+If necessary, you can use, you can use [code buckets](https://docs.spryker.com/docs/scos/dev/architecture/code-buckets.html) to achieve store-specific business logic.
-- Products, customers, orders, etc. are stored in the same database, which simplifies its collaborative management across all the stores.
+- Products, customers, orders, etc. are stored in the same database, making collaborative management across all stores simpler.

-On the infrastructure level, applications may not be scaled or deployed independently since all cloud resources are shared.
-Here are some other infrastructure-related points that you should keep in mind:
+On the infrastructure level, applications cannot be scaled or deployed independently since all cloud resources are shared.
+Here are some other infrastructure-related points to keep in mind:

-- By default, all stores can be hosted only in one AWS region.
+- By default, all stores can only be hosted in one AWS region.
 - Traffic distribution is shared for all stores using ALB+NLBs (ALB-->NLB-->Nginx-->PHP-FPM).
 - SSL certificates may be generated automatically or uploaded manually in AWS.
 - SSL termination process is handled by ALB.
 There is also a built-in functionality, which allows to set several different certificates (issued for different domains) to one ALB.